Pomax/Claude-VS-Code-Extension-patches/README.md

 ## How to apply them:

+Step one: Anthropic's shit at fixing things, so turn off auto-update for the Claude extension.
+This isn't high frequency trading, there is zero reason for hourly or even minutely updates to an extension that does barely anything, and what it does, it does poorly.

-Set Claude to "auto mode" and then tell it to read through `patch-instructions.md` and make those changes.
+Then: set Claude to "auto mode" and tell it to read through `patch-instructions.md` and do what it says.

 ### How many tokens will that cost me?